 Make a Difference!

-Started in 1994 by a group of concerned citizens and the Chugach National Forest, this award winning volunteer driven program has grown from a grassroots collective of 10 to a volunteer movement of 180+ volunteers who are making a difference for rivers on Alaska’s Kenai Peninsula.
+Started in 1994 by a group of anglers, this award winning volunteer program is for those who want to make a difference for the community, rivers, and salmon on Alaska’s Kenai Peninsula.

-Throughout the summer, individuals and groups of all ages and interests can make a difference through a one day project.
-Stewards help with easy to moderate projects including:
+Throughout the summer, individuals and groups of all ages and interests make a difference through single day stewardship projects, including:

 - River clean-up